 Large Groups over 20 people If you cancel prior to 7 days before the tour there is no cost at all.
 If you cancel within 7 days it is subject to a 50% cancellation fee.
-You must call our office or email and let us know your final numbers 4 days out from you tour.
-You will be charge for those many people regardless of anyone in the group not attending by tour date.
+You must call our office or email and let us know your final numbers 4 days out from your tour.
+You will be charged for those many people regardless of anyone in the group not attending by tour date.
 If you want to add anyone to your group please let us know ASAP so we can make sure we have enough seats available.
 It may be possible to add people the day of the tour but we do not guarantee more seats will be available.

 Should I tip my Tour Guide?

 If you feel that your guide has made a truly memorable event for you and your family then a tip is a wonderful way to say thank you.
 The tips are truly appreciated and allow them to do the work they love so much.
-Amount is ultimately up to you, but most people use restaurant standards as a benchmark.
+The amount is ultimately up to you, but most people use restaurant standards as a benchmark.

 What about rain?

 The tours run rain or shine.
 The only time they cancel a tour is for hail, ice, or thick fog for park tours.
 The Park Tour Trucks have zip down windows for inclement weather.
-The off-road trucks most are full open top trucks.
-For inclement weather they provide full-body suites called Frog Togs for wind and waterproof comfort.
+The off-road trucks most are full open-top trucks.
+For inclement weather, they provide full-body suites called Frog Togs for wind and waterproof comfort.